SarahLehnert/TransAtlanticDivergence_Salmon/README.md

 12- Gene annotation plot (in R, with data from NCBI) *************

+13- Gene ontology analysis (in R, with data from NCBI)

 -----

 <b>MS Title: </b>Divergent and linked selection shape patterns of genomic differentiation between European and North American Atlantic salmon (Salmo salar)